Separation Anxiety and Separation Anxiety Disorder

 Schedule separations after naps or feedings.
 Babies are more susceptible to separation anxiety when they’re tired or hungry.

-Develop a “goodbye” ritual.
+Develop a quick “goodbye” ritual.
 Rituals are reassuring and can be as simple as a special wave through the window or a goodbye kiss.
+Keep things quick, though, so you can:

 Keep familiar surroundings when possible and make new surroundings familiar.
 Have the sitter come to your house.
-When your child is away from home, let him or her bring a familiar object.
+When your child is away from home, encourage them to bring a familiar object.

 Have a consistent primary caregiver.
-If you hire a caregiver, try to keep him or her on the job.
+If you hire a caregiver, try to keep them on the job long term to avoid inconsistency in your child’s life.

 Minimize scary television.
 Your child is less likely to be fearful if the shows you watch are not frightening.

 Try not to give in.
-Reassure your child that he or she will be just fine—setting limits will help the adjustment to separation.
+Reassure your child that they will be just fine—setting consistent limits will help your child’s adjustment to separation.

 Symptoms of separation anxiety disorder

 Kids with separation anxiety disorder feel constantly worried or fearful about separation.
-Many kids are overwhelmed with one or more of the following:
+Many kids are overwhelmed with symptoms such as:

 Fear that something terrible will happen to a loved one.
 The most common fear a child with separation anxiety disorder experiences is the worry that harm will come to a loved one in the child's absence.
 For example, the child may constantly worry about a parent becoming sick or getting hurt.

-Display reluctance to go to sleep.
-Separation anxiety disorder may make these children insomniacs, either because of the fear of being alone or due to nightmares about separation.
+Reluctance to go to sleep.
+Separation anxiety disorder can make children insomniacs, either because of the fear of being alone or due to nightmares about separation.

-Complain of physical sickness like a headache or stomachache.
-At the time of separation, or before, children with separation disorder often complain they feel ill.
+Physical sickness like a headache or stomachache.
+At the time of separation, or before, children with separation anxiety problems often complain they feel ill.

 Common causes of separation anxiety disorder

 Separation anxiety disorder occurs because a child feels unsafe in some way.
-Take a look at anything that may have thrown your child’s world off balance, or made him or her feel threatened or could have upset your child’s normal routine.
-If you can pinpoint the root cause—or causes—you’ll be one step closer to helping your child through his or her struggles.
+Take a look at anything that may have thrown your child’s world off balance, made them feel threatened, or upset their normal routine.
+If you can pinpoint the root cause—or causes—you’ll be one step closer to helping your child through their struggles.

-The following are common causes of separation anxiety disorder in children:
+Common causes of separation anxiety disorder in children include:

 Change in environment.
-In children prone to separation anxiety, it is possible that changes in surroundings—like a new house, school, or day care situation—could trigger separation anxiety disorder.
+Changes in surroundings, such as a new house, school, or day care situation, can trigger separation anxiety disorder.

 Stress.
-Stressful situations like switching schools, or the loss of a loved one, including a pet, can trigger separation anxiety disorder.
+Stressful situations like switching schools, divorce, or the loss of a loved one—including a pet—can trigger separation anxiety problems.

-Over-protective parent.
-In some cases, separation anxiety disorder may be the manifestation of the parent’s own anxiety—parents and children can feed one another’s anxieties.
+An over-protective parent.
+In some cases, separation anxiety disorder may be the manifestation of your own stress or anxiety.
+Parents and children can feed one another’s anxieties.

 Separation anxiety or trauma?

 If it seems like your child’s separation anxiety disorder happened overnight, the cause might be something related to a traumatic experience rather than separation anxiety.
 Although these two conditions can share symptoms, they are treated differently.
-Help your child benefit from the most fitting treatment.
+By understanding the effects of traumatic stress on children, you can help your child benefit from the most fitting treatment.

 Helping a child with separation anxiety disorder

-You can help your child combat separation anxiety disorder by taking steps to make him or her feel safer.
-Providing a sympathetic environment at home can make your child feel more comfortable, and making changes at school may help reduce your child’s symptoms.
+None of us like to see our children in distress, so it can be tempting to help your child avoid the things they’re afraid of.
+However, that will only reinforce your child’s anxiety in the long term.
+Rather than trying to avoid separation whenever possible, you can better help your child combat separation anxiety disorder by taking steps to make them feel safer.
+Providing a sympathetic environment at home can make your child feel more comfortable.
 Even if your efforts don’t completely solve the problem, your empathy can only make things better.

 Educate yourself about separation anxiety disorder.
-If you learn about how your child experiences this disorder, you can more easily sympathize with his or her struggles.
+If you learn about how your child experiences this disorder, you can more easily sympathize with their struggles.

 Listen to and respect your child’s feelings.
-For a child who might already feel isolated by his or her disorder, the experience of being listened to can have a powerful healing effect.
+For a child who might already feel isolated by their disorder, the experience of being listened to can have a powerful healing effect.

 Talk about the issue.
 It’s healthier for children to talk about their feelings—they don’t benefit from “not thinking about it.”
-Be empathetic, but also remind the child—gently—that he or she survived the last separation.
+Be empathetic, but also remind your child—gently—that they survived the last separation.

 Anticipate separation difficulty.
 Be ready for transition points that can cause anxiety for your child, such as going to school or meeting with friends to play.
 If your child separates from one parent more easily than the other, have that parent handle the drop off.